vvmruder/redmine_doc_pu/README.md

 for makeindex binary: ![no image there](https://github.com/vvmruder/redmine_doc_pu/blob/master/doc/doc_pu_settings_makeindex_test.png "answer for makeindex binary test")

 for templates folder: ![no image there](https://github.com/vvmruder/redmine_doc_pu/blob/master/doc/doc_pu_settings_templates_test.png "answer for templates binary test")

+Most problems are access related.
+So make sure the redmine running user has the correct rights to read the files/folders.

+Please note also that it is possible to set the binarys to the PATH environment variable.
+If you won't do this.
+Point the path to the exact place where the binaries are stored.